Jason Levien: D.C. United

 In 2014, Levien led the successful efforts for a public-private economic development project with the District of Columbia for a new stadium in Washington, DC.
 MLS Commissioner Don Garber stated on December 2, 2014: "Jason has done an incredible job," Garber said.
 "He has been laser-focused on trying to build consensus and do a deal that would be good for the District, good for ownership, and ultimately soccer in America will benefit."
 The stadium development project received the 2019 D.C.
 Chamber of Commerce Economic Impact Award.

-Under Levien's ownership, the club has been in such a tailspin that analysts have been calling the team a "disaster" and many long-term fans are demanding that he sell the team to someone who cares about winning.

 Swansea City

 In April 2016, it was reported that Levien, along with Steve Kaplan, were in talks with Swansea City, a British football club playing in the highest tier of English football, the Premier League, with the aim of taking a "controlling interest" in the club.
 Under their ownership, the club was relegated from the Premier League at the end of the 2017–18 season.
 In November 2024 it was announced that Levien along with Steve Kaplan were selling their shares within the club.